 Our travel and emergency insurance is available through the CampDoc medical form system.
 Please contact CampDoc for more information.

 On Thursday, September 26, 2019 at 8:00 PM EST, worldwide registration will open for BBYO International Convention 2020.

 How will registration work?

-When registration opens on October 4 at 8:00 PM EST (and remain open through October 11 at 11:59 PM PST or until sold-out), all members in good standing who register are entered onto the waitlist.
+When registration opens on Thursday, September 26 at 8:00 PM EST (and remain open until sold-out), all members in good standing who register are entered onto the waitlist.
 Members may continue to register, but those who register early will be given priority for early admittance.
 IC usually sells outs within a few hours of registration opening.